ArunHub/Q-A/react int.md

 The user state is maintained in the MobX store and as the user progresses further the components are progressively shown based on where the user journey has reached.
 Since this is a concept demonstration there are no validations added.

-**Why Accessibility?**
----
-Web accessibility (also referred to as a11y) is the design and creation of websites that can be used by everyone.
-Accessibility support is necessary to allow assistive technology to interpret web pages.

 **Using fragments**
 --